ToolJet/ToolJet/docs/docs/workflows/overview.md

 You can now use this workflow in your Tooljet Application from the query panel.

 <!--

 ## Topbar
-The topbar will have the application name of the left followed by a text on the right that indicates whether the latest changes have been saved.
-To the right, we have a "Enable" checkbox and a "Run" button.
-If you uncheck the "Enable" button, the workflows will not stop executing in the application.
-The "Run" button allows you run the entire flow.
+The topbar will have the application name on the left along with a text that indicates whether the latest changes have been saved.
+To the right, we have a **Enable** checkbox and a "Run" button.
+If you uncheck the **Enable** button, the workflows will stop executing in the application.
+The **Run** button allows you run the entire flow.

 ## Nodes
-Every new instance of workflow will have two nodes - "Start Trigger" and "Result" on the canvas.
+Every new instance of a workflow will have two nodes - **Start Trigger** and **Result** on the canvas.
 Nodes are a graphical representation of each process in a workflow.

-The list of nodes can be divided into four types:
+The list of nodes that you can add to the canvas can be divided into four types:

 - **JavaScript** node that lets you run custom JavaScript logic.
-- **If Else** condition node that lets select the outgoing path based on the condition provided
+- **If Else** condition node that executes the outgoing path based on the condition provided
 - **Data Source And Other Services** nodes that will allow you to run complex queries on your databases, send emails/messages, etc.
 - **Rest API** node that allows for interaction with RESTful web services

+The **Start Trigger** node triggers the workflow to run.
+Once the workflow execution is completed, the resulting data is stored in the **Result** node.

+To create a new node on the canvas, click and drag the blue circle right next to **Start Trigger** node.
+You'll get a list of nodes to choose from.

+The **Start Trigger** node will only have an outgoing flow while the "Result" node will only have an incoming flow.
+The **If condition** node will have one incoming node and two outgoing nodes, one of which will be executed based on whether the **If condition** evaluates to true or false.
+All the other nodes will have one incoming and one outgoing flows, denoted by the blue circles on either side.

 ## Logs

-Once you execute the workflow by pressing on the "Run" button, the logs panel will reflect the execution details of each node.
-Logs let you easily track the order of execution and look for errors.
-You can click on the logs panel to expand or minimize it.
+Once you execute the workflow by pressing on the **Run** button, the logs panel will reflect the execution details of each node.
+Logs let you easily track the order of execution and check whether the execution of individual nodes is successfull.
+You can click on the topbar of the logs panel to expand or minimize it.

-To create a new node on the canvas, click and drag the blue circle right next to "Start Trigger" node.
-You'll get a list of nodes to choose from.

-The "Start Trigger" node will only have an outgoing flow while the "Result" node will only have an incoming flow.
-All the other nodes will have both incoming and outgoing flows, denoted by the blue circles on either side.

-##

-To create a new workflow, click on the workflow icon in the left sidebar and click on the **Create New Workflow** button.
-Once you've done that, you'll be taken to a fresh instance of a workflow. -->
+ -->